 - a.
-Indicate in Section 2 of the Sponsoring Organization Disbursement Record (H4503) or alternate the total amount of the CACFP reimbursement it received for the corresponding claim month and the amount the sponsor withheld to apply to its actual allowable administrative costs for unaffiliated sites only. - b.
+Indicate in Section 2 of the Sponsoring Organization Disbursement Record (H4503) or alternate the total amount of the CACFP reimbursement it received for the corresponding claim month and the amount the sponsor withheld to apply to its actual allowable administrative costs. - b.
 Complete Section 3 of the Sponsoring Organization Disbursement Record (H4503) or alternate for the unaffiliated sites only. - c.
 Disburse reimbursements to its unaffiliated sites within 5 days of receipt of payment from TDA, this includes advances if applicable.

-4244.4 Waiver to Limitation on Administrative Reimbursement for Sponsoring Organizations
+4344.4 Waiver to Limitation on Administrative Reimbursement for Sponsoring Organizations